jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 42:
+Added Shadows and controls for it.
+You can set 1 of the 3 lights as the shadow light source.
+Added terrain and skydome.
+The shader editor now stops the rendering while active.
+Rendering can be turned back on, on the editors form.
+The hide show grid lines now toggels between terrain and grid.
+Added a preview of for the shadow mapping.
+This is a debug tool only.

 ## Version 41:
 Fixed PBR shading..
 Added Cube environment map.
 Added menu items related to the new shading.